 The next one or more instructions modify the required bits in the general-purpose register.
 This can be one or both of:

-BICto clear just the bits that need to be cleared to 0
+BICto clear the bits that must be cleared to 0.

-ORRto set just the bits that need to be set to 1.
+ORRto set the bits that must be set to 1.

 The final instruction writes the value from the general-purpose register to the target system register.

-This example shows the read-modify-write procedure to change some bits of a NEON and VFP system register FPSCR without affecting other bits.
+This example shows the read-modify-write procedure to change some bits of a SIMD and floating-point system register, FPSCR without affecting the other bits.

 VMRS r10,FPSCR ; copy FPSCR into the general-purpose r10 BIC r10,r10,#0x00370000 ; clears STRIDE bits[21:20] and LEN bits[18:16] ORR r10,r10,#0x00030000 ; sets bits[17:16] (STRIDE =1 and LEN = 4) VMSR FPSCR,r10 ; copy r10 back into FPSCR